 The computers in the 3rd floor Computer Lab will be available for law student use whenever Tarlton is open.
 The number of computers available will be reduced to comply with social distancing requirements.

-Neither drinking nor eating is permitted in the Tarlton facility during the fall semester.
+Neither drinking nor eating is permitted in the Tarlton facility.
 Face coverings/masks must be worn at all times in the facility.

-Library group study rooms, the privacy and meditation room, and the Student Collaborative Study Lounge will be locked and are not available for fall semester.
+Library group study rooms, the privacy and meditation room, and the Student Collaborative Study Lounge will be locked and are not available.

 Law students are encouraged to participate in Zoom classes from home whenever possible.
 Students needing to participate in Zoom classes while at the law school may do so on the east end of Tarlton’s 3rd floor.
 Available areas are clearly marked.
 Students may participate in Zoom classes on a “listening only” basis; social distancing is required, talking is not permitted, and headphones are required.